rapidsai/cuml/README.md

 # <div align="left"><img src="img/rapids_logo.png" width="90px"/>&nbsp;cuML - RAPIDS Machine Learning Algorithms</div>

-Machine learning is a fundamental capability of RAPIDS. cuML is a suite of libraries that implements a machine learning algorithms within the RAPIDS data science ecosystem. cuML enables data scientists, researchers, and software engineers to run traditional ML tasks on GPUs without going into the details of CUDA programming.
+Machine learning is a fundamental capability of RAPIDS, the GPU accelerated data science ecosystem. cuML is a suite of libraries that implement machine learning algorithms and share compatible APIs with other RAPIDS projects. cuML enables data scientists, researchers, and software engineers to run traditional tabular ML tasks on GPUs without going into the details of CUDA programming.

-**NOTE:** For the latest stable [README.md](https://github.com/rapidsai/cuml/blob/master/README.md) ensure you are on the `master` branch.

-The cuML repository contains:

-1. ***python***: Python based GPU Dataframe (GDF) machine learning package that takes [cuDF](https://github.com/rapidsai/cudf) dataframes as input. cuML connects the data to C++/CUDA based cuML and ml-prims libraries without ever leaving GPU memory.

-2. ***cuML***: C++/CUDA machine learning algorithms.
-This library currently includes the following six algorithms;
-   a) Single GPU Truncated Singular Value Decomposition (tSVD),
-   b) Single GPU Principal Component Analysis (PCA),
-   c) Single GPU Density-based Spatial Clustering of Applications with Noise (DBSCAN),
-   d) Single GPU Kalman Filtering,
-   e) Multi-GPU K-Means Clustering,
-   f) Multi-GPU K-Nearest Neighbors (Uses [Faiss](https://github.com/facebookresearch/faiss)).

-3. ***ml-prims***: Low level machine learning primitives used in cuML. ml-prims is comprised of the following components;
-   a) Linear Algebra,
-   b) Statistics,
-   c) Basic Matrix Operations,
-   d) Distance Functions,
-   e) Random Number Generation.

-#### Available Algorithms:
+#### Supported Algorithms:

 - Truncated Singular Value Decomposition (tSVD),